suffolklibraries/lgc/content/collections/events/our-day-out-09-12.md

 ---
 id: 897656a0-68a4-4fbf-b4b8-ad24c643e73a
+published: false
 blueprint: events
-title: 'Our Day Out - Sessions for Seniors (Duplicated)'
+title: 'Our Day Out - Sessions for Seniors'
 event_categories:
   - art
   - later-life